deltachat/deltachat-pages/en/help.md

 - For transport encryption, this state is just shown there

-## Which standards are used for end-to-end-encryption.
+## Which standards are used for end-to-end-encryption?

 - OpenPGP.
 Key transport is done via [Autocrypt](https://autocrypt.org).